novel-zlood/novel-zlood.github.io/source/_posts/site/site-8.md

 The ball soared high.

-It was a good opportunity, but Santiago missed it.
+It was a good opportunity, but Santiago missed it regrettably.

-But it wasn't disappointing.
+However, it wasn't disappointing.

-His play was fundamentally different from previous games.
+His play was clearly grounded, unlike in previous games.

-At least his play this time had a solid basis.

-Santiago had cleverly used Gennaro's movements to create a scoring opportunity for himself.
+Santiago skillfully used Gennaro's movement to create a scoring chance.

-This wasn't a bad thing.
+It wasn't a bad thing.

-After all, he created a good chance.
+Eventually, he created a good opportunity.

-The angle of his shot was also good.
-Santiago showed the textbook play of an "on-the-ball player."
+The angle of his shot was good too.
+Santiago demonstrated the textbook play of an 'on-the-ball player.'

-However.
+But.

-Santiago was not at the level where he could change the game's flow like Franco.
+Santiago wasn't at the level to change the game's flow like Franco.

-Genoa's defense easily neutralized Santiago, unlike when facing Franco.
+Genoa's defense easily neutralized Santiago, unlike when dealing with Franco.

-With the momentum, Genoa finally turned the score around to 2-1 in the 44th minute of the first half.
+And Genoa, who gained momentum, managed to reverse the score to 2-1 in the 44th minute of the first half.

-At that moment, the assistant coach called me.
+Then, the assistant coach called me.

-He told me to get ready to be substituted in the second half.
+He told me to prepare to be subbed in for the second half.

 * * *

-"Just do what Franco did in the first half.
-No need to be too nervous."
+"Just do what Franco showed in the first half.
+There's no need to be too nervous."

-The coach emphasized repeatedly.
+He emphasized repeatedly.

-I nodded naturally at Coach Alain Ravin's request.
+I nodded involuntarily at Coach Alain Levagne's request.

-The coach probably knew.
+The coach probably knew too.

-That even if I couldn't do as well as Franco, I could produce similar results.
+That even if I couldn't match Franco's level, I could produce a similar result.

-"I'll try my best, even if I can't be as good as Franco."
+"I'll try my best, even if I can't match Franco."

-Coach Alain Ravin's expression turned peculiar at my words.
+Coach Alain Levagne's expression turned strange at my words.

-I didn't know why he made such a face.
+I didn't know why he made that face.

-"Well, do your best."
+"Well, alright...
+Do your best."

 And so, halftime ended.

-I entered the field, sufficiently warmed up.
+I stepped onto the field, moderately warmed up.

-Seeing me, a few Genoa players started to murmur.
+Some Genoa players whispered among themselves as they looked at me.

-"Who's that Asian guy again?"
+"Who's that Asian guy?"

-"If we push him, he'll easily bounce off."
+"If we push him with our bodies, he’ll easily bounce off."

 They were talking about me.

-I didn't care much.
+I didn't pay much attention to it.

-My focus was on today's match, which was almost like my professional debut.
+My focus was entirely on today's match, which was practically my pro debut.

-Well, the official season debut might feel different.
+Well, the regular season debut might feel different.

 Beep!

 The referee's whistle signaled the start of the second half.

-Unlike the first half, both our team and Genoa made several substitutions.
+Unlike the first half, many players on both our team and Genoa had changed.

-Our forward was vice-captain Gianluca Inglese.
+Our frontman was the vice-captain, Gianluca Inglese.

-Santiago moved to the left side, instead of the center.
+Santiago moved to the left wing instead of the center.

-It meant he was playing alongside me for the first time.
+It meant he would be playing with me for the first time.

 Genoa dominated the early part of the second half.

-They seemed determined to carry the momentum from the end of the first half into the second.
+It seemed they wanted to carry the momentum from the end of the first half into the second half.

-Their pressing was certainly effective.
+Their pressing was effective.

-We were on the back foot in the early part of the second half.
+We were being dragged around in the early part of the second half.

-I knew better than anyone how crucial my position was.
+I knew how important my position was.

-In Coach Alain Ravin's tactics, passes revolve around the attacking midfielder.
+In Coach Alain Levagne's tactics, the play revolved around the attacking midfielder.

-The players, knowing that practice and actual games are different, seemed reluctant to burden me.
+The players seemed reluctant to put too much pressure on me, knowing that practice and matches are different.

-So, they tried to play through the flanks rather than the center.
+So, they tried to break through from the wings rather than the center.

-I think I understood why Santiago wasn't substituted but moved to the flank.
+I also guessed why Santiago wasn't subbed out and moved to the wing.

-Seeing this, the Genoa players smirked at me.
+Seeing that, Genoa's players smirked at me.

-But it didn't matter to me.
+But it made no difference to me.

-Whether practice or actual game.
+Whether practice or a match.

-There wasn't much difference, except for being a bit more nervous.
+The only difference was a bit more tension.

-Genoa, excited by their good momentum from the end of the first half, pushed up their lines quite a bit.
+Genoa, excited by the good atmosphere from the end of the first half, pushed their lines up.

-Even with my inexperience, I could tell they weren't paying attention to me.
+Even with my lack of experience, I could tell they weren't paying attention to me.

-So, I'll show them through my actions.
+So, I decided to show them.

-That I'm no joke.
+That I wasn't someone to be taken lightly.

-As I moved slightly towards the halfway line, Wilan Cyprien, our central midfielder who was passing the ball quickly, noticed me.
+As I moved slightly towards the halfway line, Parma's central midfielder, Wylan Cyprien, noticed me.

-He initially sent the ball to the flank and then showed me one finger.
+He sent the ball to the wing first and then showed me a finger.

-So... does that mean he's going to pass to the center and cut in?
+So... that signal meant to pass to the center and turn back in, right?

-I remembered it as Pattern A among our pattern plays.
+I remembered it as pattern play, pattern A.

-Naturally, I moved accordingly.
+Of course, I moved accordingly.

-The ball returned from the flank, and Wilan Cyprien sent it straight to me.
+The ball, which had gone to the wing, came back to Wylan Cyprien, who immediately passed it to me.

-Tuk!
+Tap!

-Finally, I made my first touch in today's match.
+Finally, I got my first touch of the match.

 * * *

-Seeing the inexperienced Park Minho moving proactively, some people nodded.
+Some nodded at the sight of the inexperienced Park Minho moving proactively.

 Not a bad play.

-"Even though it's a friendly, it's practically his first match as a professional...
+"Even if it's a friendly, it's practically his first professional match...
 He's very composed."

 "Hmm..."

-Just as the assistant coach said, Park Minho was composed.
+Like the assistant coach said, Park Minho was calm.

-Coach Alain Ravin also nodded in satisfaction as he watched.
+Coach Alain Levagne also nodded in satisfaction as he watched him.

-"There are many promising players who get stiff and make ridiculous mistakes when the team is struggling...
-But Mino is different."
+"There are many promising players who make ridiculous mistakes in difficult times for the team...
+But Minho is different."

-"Maybe it's because he's a late-blooming prospect at 24?"
+"Well, maybe it's because he's a late bloomer at 24."

-"Could be."
+"Perhaps."

 It wasn't bad.

-Given the news from the team doctor that Franco's injury might sideline him for at least 4 to 6 weeks.
+Considering the news that Franco's injury would sideline him for at least four weeks to a maximum of six weeks.

-They had no choice but to rely on Santiago and Park Minho for the early part of the season.
+It was inevitable that the early season would have to be handled by Santiago and Park Minho.

 "Good."

-Park Minho received the ball lightly, turned, and sent a forward pass.
+Park Minho received the ball lightly, turned his body, and made a forward pass.

-Wilan Cyprien, who returned the pass, drove deep.
+Wylan Cyprien, who received the return, penetrated deeply.

-It was Parma's first chance in the early part of the second half.
+Parma's first opportunity in the early part of the second half.

-But Wilan Cyprien's touch was too long.
+But Wylan Cyprien's touch was too long.

-The ball stretched out, and Genoa's defender easily cleared it.
+The ball stretched out, and a Genoa defender easily cleared it.

 Or so he thought.

-Whack!
+Smack!

 "Ugh!"

-The poorly cleared ball was captured by Park Minho.
+Park Minho intercepted the poorly cleared ball.

 "He's fast!"

-Just as the assistant coach exclaimed.
+As the assistant coach exclaimed.

-Park Minho quickly penetrated Genoa's defense as soon as he got the ball.
+Park Minho quickly started to break through Genoa's defense upon receiving the ball.

-His dribbling was clumsier than Santiago's.
+Compared to Santiago, his dribbling was rough.

 But his speed was exceptional.

-"Ooh!
-He’s fast!
-He’s fast!"
+"Oooooh!
+He's fast!
+He's fast!"

-"Who's number 27?"
+"Who's that number 27?"

 "Run!
 Run!"

-The eyes of Parma's fans were fixed on Park Minho.
+Parma fans' eyes were on Park Minho.

-At that moment, Park Minho, with explosive acceleration, dodged another player and tore through Genoa's defense.
+At that moment, Park Minho accelerated explosively, cutting through Genoa's defense by dodging another player.

-Genoa's players, flustered, hurriedly responded.
+Genoa's players, who were taken aback, responded hastily.

-But Park Minho's eyes were already on the open space behind Genoa's defense.
+But Park Minho's gaze was already fixed on the empty space behind Genoa.

 * * *

-During my middle school years.
+In my middle school days.

-There was a friend named Baek Seunghoon in our football club, who was nicknamed the Korean Messi.
+There was a friend in our football team named Baek Seunghoon, who was nicknamed the Korean Messi.

-Then there was Lee Jinsu, the greatest genius striker in the middle school league, scoring three goals every match.
+And Jinsu Lee, the middle school league's top genius striker, who scored three goals every match.

-Hwang Junchan, who was set to become a future national team fullback.
+Hwang Junchan, who was expected to be a future national team fullback.

-And Kim Siwon, the heir to the Spider Hand.
+And Kim Siwon, the heir of the Spider Hand.

-Our middle school boasted incredible talents.
+Our middle school had incredible geniuses.

 I couldn't catch up with them.

-When I achieved one thing, they absorbed at least three to ten things.
+When I achieved one thing, they learned at least three or as many as ten.

-But there were even greater geniuses in high school.
+But there were even more incredible geniuses in high school.

-Baek Seunghoon, who was called the Korean Messi in middle school, became just a small backup winger in high school.
+Baek Seunghoon, who was called the Korean Messi in middle school, became a backup winger due to his short height in high school.

-Lee Jinsu, who scored three goals every match, scored only one goal in two years.
+Jinsu Lee, who used to score three goals every match, only scored one goal in two years.

-Hwang Junchan, who was said to be the future national team fullback, realized the gap in talent and quit football.
+Hwang Junchan, who was expected to be a future national team fullback, realized the gap in talent and quit football.

-Kim Siwon, the heir to the Spider Hand, became the third-choice goalkeeper.
+Kim Siwon, the heir of the Spider Hand, was pushed to become the third-choice goalkeeper.

-Seeing this, I thought.
+Seeing that, I thought.

 We were frogs in a well.

-High school was even more impressive.
+High school was more impressive.

-There were real geniuses like senior Lee Myungsoo, who was called up to U-19 and even U-23.
+There was a genuine genius like Myungsoo Lee, who was called up for U-19 and U-23.

-There was also Kim Woojin, a junior who easily caught balls, making the Spider Hand look trivial.
+There was Kim Woojin, a junior who caught the ball effortlessly, putting Spider Hand to shame.

-Lastly, there was senior Shin Junseo, the best output of our high school.
+And lastly, there was Junseo Shin, the highest output of our high school.

-When they took three to five steps forward at once, I could only take one step.
+When they took three to five steps at a time, I could only take one step.

-So I gave up.
+So, I gave up.

-I felt the difference in talent was too great.
+I felt the gap in talent too much.

-Since I was good at studying, I decided to take up football as a hobby.
+Since I was fairly good at studying, I decided to keep football as a hobby.

-But looking back now, I don't think I was entirely without talent.
+But now that I think about it, maybe I wasn't entirely lacking in talent.

 When Baek Seunghoon, who was called the Korean Messi in middle school, became a backup winger for three years in high school.

-I gradually increased my playing time and, by my senior year, I was alternating between starting and rotating.
+I gradually increased my playtime and became a regular rotation player by the time I was a senior.

-Moreover, before entering university, a few K2 League scouts contacted me...
+Moreover, before entering college, a few K2 League scouts approached me...

-I don't think I lacked talent.
+It seems I wasn't entirely devoid of talent.

-If I hadn't heard the news later, I might not have given up on football and gone to the military.
+If it weren't for the news I heard after entering university, I might not have given up on football and gone to the army.

+I might have seriously reconsidered playing football.

-I heard that all those impressive seniors and juniors failed to join professional clubs except for senior Shin Junseo and senior Lee Myungsoo.
+Hearing that those supposedly great seniors and juniors, except for Junseo Shin and Myungsoo Lee, all failed to join pro teams...

+Maybe I got scared too soon.

 Honestly, I still can't believe it.

-That those extraordinary people failed.
+The failure of those great people.

-Well... because of that news, I was able to cleanly let go of my lingering attachment to football as a university student.
+Well...
+Because of that news, I was able to completely let go of any lingering feelings as a university student.

-Since even those great geniuses failed like that.
+Even those great geniuses failed.

-I thought there was no way a slow-growing turtle like me could survive in the pros.
+I thought I couldn't survive in the pros, growing at a turtle's pace.

-So, I decided to keep football as a hobby.
+I decided to keep football as a hobby.

-I made up my mind.
+I made that resolution.

-Still, when I heard that senior Shin Junseo, our high school's best output, joined Tottenham after I returned from the military, I felt a bit restless.
+But after coming back from the army, hearing that our high school's top output, Junseo Shin, joined Tottenham made me feel a bit restless.

-That tiny bit of regret tugged at my heart.
+A tiny bit of regret tugged at my heart.

 "Huff!
 Huff!"

-"Mino!
+"Minho!
 Left!"

-But it's okay now.
+But now it's okay.

-A late opportunity has come my way.
+A late opportunity has come to me again.

-And I'm determined to give my all to this opportunity.
+And I plan to give it my all.

-Of course, I still have doubts about my talent.
+Of course, I'm still not confident in my talent.

-Even in this Parma club, there are more talented players.
+There are friends in this Parma team who have more talent than me.

-When I barely learn one thing, they quickly learn two or three.
+When I barely master one thing, they quickly learn two to three things.

 But.

-I'll try to challenge myself.

-Just a little bit more.
+Just a little...

-Tuk!
+I'll take on the challenge, just a little.

+Tap!

-"Block him!"
+"Stop him!"

-Yeah.

-I don't think I'm completely without talent.

-Smack!

-"Woohoo!
+Yes.

+It seems I'm not entirely talentless.

+Thud!

+"Wooaaah!
 Crazy!
-That's insane!
-Insane!"
+That's insane!"

-"Perfect timing, Mino!"
+"The timing was perfect!
+Minho!"

-Gianluca Inglese, who scored from my pass, ran over and hugged me tightly.
+Gianluca Inglese, who scored from my pass, ran towards me and hugged me tightly.

-"Hahaha!
-Mino!
+"Ha ha ha!
+Minho!
 You're the best!
 The best!"

 "Really?
-I'm glad.
-I tried to imitate Franco, but it wasn't easy."
+That's a relief.
+I tried to mimic Franco, but it's not easy."

 "What?
-Is that something you can just imitate?"
+Is that something you can just mimic?"

-"It's not perfect... but I managed somewhat.
-Still, I think I'm lacking a lot.
+"It's not perfect...
+But I managed somehow.
+I still lack a lot.
 I need to work harder."

-Huh?
+What's this?
 Why are they looking at me like I'm a monster?

-Gianluca shook his head after hearing my response.
+Gianluca shook his head after hearing my answer.

 "That's why geniuses are..."

-"Sometimes this guy is really annoying, you know?"
+"Sometimes this guy is annoyingly smug, you know?"

 "All geniuses are like that."

-"At least he's on our team.
-If he was on the opposing team and kept hitting our goal like that and said those things?
-I'd punch him immediately."
+"Well, he's on our team, so we can tolerate him.
+If he were on the opposing team and said something like that after pounding our goalpost, I would've punched him."

-The team members shook their heads while looking at me.
+My teammates shook their heads as they looked at me.

-I didn't perfectly imitate Franco...
+I didn't perfectly mimic Franco...

 Why are they calling me a genius here?